 “In the classroom we will space children out and use cohort groups.
 There will be stickers on the floor or on carpet spots to insure social distancing, and arrows showing the flow of traffic.
 Frequent hand washing and hand sanitizer will be placed throughout the room and I will spray and disinfect daily and wash manipulatives as needed,” Schenck said.

-Despite the district’s decision to return kindergarten through second grade students to in school classes, they are still offering the option for remote learning.
+Despite the district’s decision to return kindergarten through second grade students to in-person classes, they are still offering the option for remote learning.
 Miles said that they will honor any family’s decision to remain online and are working to make it an effective process.

 “Some students will want to remain in the remote learning environment and we will honor that decision as well.
 We have some rapid response teams that have been looking at what that structure is going to look like, which might look a little bit different than what it has with everyone within a remote environment,” Miles said.